cebert/antzer-aws-classic-game-challenge/README.md

 Installing Q CLI is straightforward, and Amazon has instructions on how to install it on all major OS platforms.
 If you're on a Mac, using the [brew](https://brew.sh/) command `brew install amazon-q` as documented in the [Getting Started with Amazon Q CLI](https://github.com/094459/aqd-cli-workshop/blob/main/workshop/01a-setup.md) guide is an easy way to get started.
 After installing `amazon-q`, I had to open the Amazon Q app on my Mac once and allow shell access and accessibility integrations.

 The Q Developer CLI allows you to select which model you would like to use during an agent chat session.
-For this project, I exclusively used the Claude Sonnet 4 model exclusively.
+For this project, I exclusively used the Claude Sonnet 4 model.

 ## Play the Game

 🎮 **[Play Antzer Online](https://cebert.github.io/antzer-aws-classic-game-challenge/)**

 The game is deployed and ready to play!
-Use arrow keys to move your ant and try to reach the ant hill while avoiding obstacles and collecting treats.
+Use the arrow keys to move your ant and try to reach the ant hill while avoiding obstacles and collecting treats.

 ## Game Concept

--  **Objective**: The primary objective of Anzter is the ant to reach the ant hill at the top of the screen while avoiding death from harmful objects such as nails, bug spray, poison, and water.
-If you manage to survive, you can compare your completion time with others for bragging rights.
+-  **Objective**: The primary objective of Anzter is for our beloved ant to reach the ant hill at the top of the screen while avoiding death from harmful objects such as nails, bug spray, poison, and water.
+If you manage to survive, you can compare your completion time with others to brag about your achievement.
 -  **Perspective**: Direct top-down view (bird's eye view) of a flat playing field
 -  **Gameplay**: Classic Frogger-style grid-based movement and collision detection
 -  **Scoring**: Collect cherries (10 points) and cookies (20 points) for bonus points